Skip To The Main Content

 • New York 1982

-Lee Meyerson is Head of the Firm’s Financial Institutions Practice and previous Head of our global M&A Practice.
+Lee Meyerson is Chairman and Founding Partner of the Firm’s Financial Institutions Practice and previous Head of our global M&A Practice.
 He has counseled the world’s elite financial and investment firms on a broad range of transactions, including some of the largest and most complex mergers in the financial services industry.
-Described by Chambers as “one of the top bank M&A lawyers in the country,” Lee “has seen everything there is to see in the financial institutions space.”
-He is also praised by Chambers for being “very business and strategy-oriented” and as someone who clients “absolutely love.”
+Lee is described by Chambers as “one of the most accomplished financial services M&A lawyers of his generation.”
+He is also praised by Chambers for being someone who “works closely with clients to execute major transactions with seasoned efficiency” and clients laud that he has a “tremendous reputation in the industry and is extremely good at negotiating with counterparties in difficult situations.”
 Lee’s practice also includes counseling clients on regulatory matters, corporate governance and shareholder activism, as well as a broad range of capital markets transactions, including IPOs, debt, equity and hybrid capital securities offerings.

 Selected recent financial services M&A transactions include: